-- (b) a summary of the main terms and conditions required for the public procurement contract to be entered into as a result of the public procurement procedure; - (c) any documentary evidence or other information that must be submitted by persons to demonstrate their qualifications; - (d) the manner and place for the submission of the pre-qualification application and the deadline for submission, expressed as a specific date and time which allows sufficient time for persons to prepare and submit applications, taking into account the procurement requirement of the procuring entity; and - (e) any other requirement that may be established by the procuring entity under this Act or Regulations made under this Act relating to the preparation and submission of pre-qualification applications and to the pre-qualification procedures.

-(6) The procuring entity shall respond to any request by a person for clarification of the pre-qualification documents if the request is made at least ten days before the deadline for the submission of prequalification applications.

-(7) The response by the procuring entity shall be given within a period of at most seven working days so as to enable the person to make a timely submission of the pre-qualification application.

-(8) The response to any request that might be expected to be of interest to other persons shall, without identifying the source of the request, be communicated to other persons provided with the prequalification document by the procuring entity.

-(9) A procuring entity shall promptly notify each person who submitted a pre-qualification application of whether or not he or she has pre-qualified and shall make available to any member of the general public, upon request, the names of the persons who have been pre-qualified.

-(10) A person who is pre-qualified may participate further in the procurement procedure.

-(11) The procuring entity shall, upon request, communicate to a person who did not satisfy the pre-qualification criteria, the grounds for his or her disqualification.

-(12) The procuring entity may require a person who has been pre-qualified to demonstrate his or her qualifications again in accordance with the same criteria used to pre-qualify the person.

-(13) The procuring entity shall promptly notify each person requested to demonstrate his or her qualifications again whether or not the person has done so to the satisfaction of the procuring entity.

-(14) The procuring entity shall disqualify any person who fails to demonstrate his or her qualification again if requested to do so.
+- a summary of the main terms and conditions required for the public procurement contract to be entered into as a result of the public procurement procedure; - (c) any documentary evidence or other information that must be submitted by persons to demonstrate their qualifications; - (d) the manner and place for the submission of the pre-qualification application and the deadline for submission, expressed as a specific date and time which allows sufficient time for persons to prepare and submit applications, taking into account the procurement requirement of the procuring entity; and - (e) any other requirement that may be established by the procuring entity under this Act or Regulations made under this Act relating to the preparation and submission of pre-qualification applications and to the pre-qualification procedures. - (6) The procuring entity shall respond to any request by a person for clarification of the pre-qualification documents if the request is made at least 10 days before the deadline for the submission of pre-qualification applications. - (7) The response by the procuring entity shall be given within a period not exceeding 7 working days so as to enable the person to make a timely submission of the pre-qualification application.
+(Amended by Act 13 of 2020) - (8) The response to any request that might be expected to be of interest to other persons shall, without identifying the source of the request, be communicated to other persons provided with the pre- qualification document by the procuring entity. - (9) A procuring entity shall promptly notify each person who submitted a prequalification application of whether or not he or she has pre-qualified and shall make available to any member of the general public, upon request, the names of the persons who have been pre-qualified. - (10) A person who is pre-qualified may participate further in the procurement procedure. - (11) The procuring entity shall, upon request, communicate to a person who did not satisfy the pre-qualification criteria, the grounds for his or her disqualification. - (12) The procuring entity may require a person who has been pre-qualified to demonstrate his or her qualifications again in accordance with the same criteria used to pre-qualify the person. - (13) The procuring entity shall promptly notify each person requested to demonstrate his or her qualifications again whether or not the person has done so to the satisfaction of the procuring entity. - (14) The procuring entity shall disqualify any person who fails to demonstrate his or her qualification again if requested to do so.

-Invitation to tender
+61. Invitation to tender

-61.-(1) A procuring entity shall invite tenders by causing an invitation to tender to be published under section 57.

-(2) An invitation to tender under subsection (1) must contain -

-- (a) the name and address of the procuring entity; - (b) the nature, quantity and place of delivery of the goods to be supplied, the country of origin, the nature and location of the works to be effected or the nature of the technical services and the location where they are to be provided; - (c) the desired or required time for the supply of the goods or for the completion of the works or the timetable for the provision of the services; - (d) the criteria and procedures to be used to evaluate the qualifications of suppliers or contractors; - (e) a declaration, which may not be subsequently altered that suppliers or contractors may participate in national competitive tendering or regional or international competitive tendering; - (f) the means of obtaining the tendering document and the place where it may be obtained; - (g) the price, if any, charged by the procurement entity for the tendering document;
+- (1) A procuring entity shall invite tenders by causing an invitation to tender to be published under section 57. - (2) An invitation to tender under subsection (1) must contain - - (a) the name and address of the procuring entity; - (b) the nature, quantity and place of delivery of the goods to be supplied, the country of origin, the nature and location of the works to be effected or the nature of the technical services and the location where they are to be provided; - (c) the desired or required time for the supply of the goods or for the completion of the works or the timetable for the provision of the services;